camheff/AutoJack/README.md

         -   Truist
         -   Schwab
     -   And more coming very soon.
 Its currently an active work in progress and I plan to add support for just about every major broker starting with the slowest and most annoying to trade on.
-    -   Private Access is on Pre-Sale now, reach me on Discord ( tracer6136 ) for more details
+    -   Private Access is on Pre-Sale now, reach me on Discord ( omni_soft ) for more details